MicrosoftDocs/customer-insights/ci-docs/consent-management/set-consent-rules.md

 ## Set up rules

 Consent data rules will be available in audience insights where you can apply them as rules to individual segments or exports.
-In addition, you can assign these rules to purposes and subscriptions as default rules that automatically apply to all segments.
+You can assign these rules to purposes and subscriptions as default rules that automatically apply to all segments.
 The app guides you through the steps to complete to map the consent data.

 1. Go to **Consent** and select **Set rules**.
 The **Set consent data rules** process starts.